kakkapriyesh/CUDA-Implementation-of-PIC-Algorithm/README.md

 # Building

-The dependencies are- Cuda , gcc and python 3.0
+The dependencies are- CUDA , GCC and Python 3.0

 Go to the directory and run the shell script